pierrediedhiou/cybersecurity-journey/glossary.md

 - **Credential Stuffing** — Using username and password pairs leaked from previous breaches and trying them against other services, exploiting password reuse
+- **csrfmiddlewaretoken** — A hidden form field automatically added by Django to all POST forms as a CSRF protection mechanism.
+Its presence is a strong indicator that the application uses Django
 ## D
 - **Daemon** — A background service running on Linux
 - **Delegation** — Process of granting privileges to a user over an OU